act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 #### Failed Example 1

-This is a link that is a descendant of a paragraph element and the underline is removed but the link has no other way of being recognized as a link.
+This is a link that is a descendant of a paragraph element.
+The underline is removed and the link has no visual cues of being recognized as a link.

 ```html
 <html>